sts10/tidy/readme.markdown

 ## On verbs used

 In both Tidy's code and documentation, "remove" means that a word will be removed (e.g. words with integers will be removed from the list), while "delete" means that a word will only be modified (e.g. integers removed from words).
 Uppercase flags remove words, while lowercase flags delete specified characters.
+All delete calls occur before any remove call.

 ## Installation